Tpichardo/osticket-prereq/README.md

 <h2>Database Setup & Final Installation</h2>

-1. Fill out the form with your information to continue the osTicket installation process.
+1. In the browser, select <b>Continue</b> to continue the osTicket installation process.
+2. Fill out the form with your information.
 <h2>Post-Installation Cleanup</h2>